 What can I do to minimise my risk of stroke?

 For most people, making a few simple lifestyle changes can help reduce their cholesterol, thereby lowering the chance of heart attack and stroke.
-This includes: eating heart-healthy foods; losing weight; taking regular exercise; quitting smoking; and drinking in moderation.
+This includes: eating heart-healthy foods; losing weight; taking regular exercise; quitting smoking; and minimizing or even totally refusing alcohol consumption.
 Others, especially those diagnosed with FH, will need to take medication to keep their cholesterol levels under control.
 Talk to your doctor about a treatment plan that works for you.